TABLE of CONTENTS

 Acupressure is needle-less acupuncture by the mojo and moxie of one’s own hands, a simple yet comprehensive self-care system for radiant health, balance, and well-being.
 Through the practice of stimulating acupuncture points on specific organ meridians, we can cultivate and harness life force energy, revitalizing the internal organs, glands, nervous system, and the bones.
 This foundational practice of gentle self-massage increases our capacity to skillfully cultivate, circulate, and sublimate energy throughout the body.

 One can access the boundless love contained within the heart by activating points on the body that awaken and enliven the heart spirit, or shen.
 I will walk you through how to locate these points below.
 Finding an acupuncture points is a lot like finding the reflex point on your knee that gives that quintessential kick.
 You want to sink your fingers into the skin until you find that sweet spot, sliding your finger over that valley or mountain peak until it elicits an emotional or physical AHA!
 If the point you discover feels at all tender and stagnant, you will massage the point in a counter-clockwise direction, breaking up the stasis and freeing up the qi.
 If the acupuncture point feels lithe and empty, draw energy into the body by massaging in a clockwise motion.
-Your hands are instruments of magic- put some devotion potion in there.
-I like to use a dab of Rose Geranium essential oil in tandem with these points, as it is a heart-opening ally with a sexy Venusian flair that brings luminous awareness of our spiritual gifts.
+Your hands are instruments of magic - put some devotion potion in there.
+I like to use a dab of Rose Geranium essential oil in tandem with these points, as it is a heart-opening ally with a sexy Venusian flair.

 Ren 17